euroscipy/euroscipy_proceedings/papers/cokelaer/cokelaer.rst

     when there is no stimuli and no inhibition) :label:`midascut`

-One systematic issue when data is acquired is that it is not in MIDAS format so codec are required from one non standard format to a complex data structure.
+One systematic issue when data is acquired is that it is not in MIDAS format so codec are required from one non-standard format to a complex data structure.
 Instead of rewriting codes, we can think about the data as a set measurement defined by the list of stimuli and inhibitors, a time point and a value.
 Splitting the data into a set of measurements, we can then write one single codec that transforms this list of measurements into MIDAS data structure.
 Here is an example:

 .. code-block:: python